 Increased milk yield:

 The milk yield also influences the production of methane, when milk yield increases, the methane per kilo milk decreases.
 This is logical and can be explained by the fact that the energy needed for maintenance is considered approximately the same for the animal irrespective of production level.
 The methane production that originates from maintenance needs is therefore also estimated to be the same for an individual animal of a specific weight.
 When the milk yield increases, the DMI also increases but not in the same proportion.
 With the increased milk yield, there is more milk to carry the “burden” of maintenance needs and methane per kg milk will decrease.
 Thus, with increased milk yield the methane produced in absolute terms will increase somewhat but the methane per kg milk will decrease.

 Using of feed additives:

 Some additives like ionophores and particularly monensin have been studied.
 Monensin is a broad spectrum antibiotic obtained from the actinomycete Streotomyces cinnamonensis used in some countries.
-It is not allowed in European Union but it is used in United States.
+It is not allowed in the European Union but it is used in the United States.
 Its main action is to change the fermentation from acetate to propionate which leads to the decrease of methane production.
-However, the widespread use of antibiotics can lead to future problems with bacteria that are resistant to antibiotics and the environmental and economical advantages of using antibiotics to decrease methane production must be weighed against the negative health effects of increased resistance.
+However, the widespread use of antibiotics can lead to future problems with bacteria that are resistant to antibiotics and the environmental and economic advantages of using antibiotics to decrease methane production must be weighed against the negative health effects of increased resistance.

 Feed intake level: